eevvaayou/eevvaayou.github.io/_posts/2022-05-24-page_cover.md

 ---

 <br>
-Nudge adheres to specific, well-defined standards that are integral to our core operations for ensuring course quality.
-These standards, applicable across all majors, serve as the focal points for our evaluation process.
-The key areas of focus, which pertain to teaching and learning, include:
+Nudge ensures course quality through a set of clear standards applicable to all majors.
+These standards, which are the focus of our evaluation process, primarily concern teaching and learning：

 <u>1.
 Solicitation and appraisal of new courses.</u>